jit0341/python-automation-projects/02-csv-to-excel-automation/README.md

  📊 CSV to Excel Automation (Python)
+Designed to save hours of manual data cleaning for businesses and freelancers.
 Client-ready automation system that cleans, validates, and converts raw CSV files into structured Excel reports.

 Designed for **freelancers, small businesses, and data teams** who receive inconsistent CSV data from multiple clients.